Hotels4Teams

 Which hotels in Detroit, Michigan offer free parking?

-Which hotels in Detroit, Michigan have a pool?
+Which hotels in Detroit, Michigan have an outdoor pool?

 Which hotels in Detroit, Michigan have suites or extra space?

-Which hotels in Detroit, Michigan have an in-room kitchen or kitchenette?
+Which hotels in Detroit, Michigan have a full in-room kitchen?

 Ready to book in Detroit?